OBF/obf-docs/Affiliated-Project-Policy.md

 To be an affiliated project, a project must show the following:

 - An active community with defined leadership.
 Evidence of this could include recent pull requests being reviewed / accepted, blog posts, or community events/conferences.
-- The project must have an Open Source licence, either [OSI-approved](https://opensource.org/licenses) or one that has agreed by the board as compatible
+- The project must have an Open Source licence, either [OSI-approved](https://opensource.org/licenses) or one that was agreed upon by the OBF Board as compatible.
 - The project must have a Code of Conduct.
 Linking directly to the OBF Code of Conduct is acceptable.

 ### Candidate OBF Project